If your “No Signal” notification isn’t caused by selecting the wrong Source or Input, it’s most probably attributable to a set-up or antenna problem.

 - Due to repeated exposure to the elements, branches of the antenna have corroded;

 - Sloppy links between the antenna cable and the television;

 Misuse or defect in the product:

-- You may want to check with your computer manufacturer to see if it has the most recent firmware updates, for example.
+- For example, you may want to check with your computer manufacturer to see if it has the most recent firmware updates.

 If you’re having trouble receiving signals, get your antenna system tested.

-Step 1: Turn off your screen (this is the receiver, recorder or TV that your antenna cables is connected to).
+Step 1: Turn off your screen (this is the receiver, recorder, or TV that your antenna cables are connected to).

-Step 2: Reconnect all of the cables at the rear of the TV or box, making sure they are all appropriately wired (you want to avoid loose wires that could cause signal loss).
-If you have a satellite uplink, unplug it and plug the antenna cable directly into your receiver, recorder, or television.
+Step 2: Reconnect all cables at the rear of the TV or box, ensuring they are all appropriately wired (you want to avoid loose wires that could cause signal loss).
+If you have a satellite uplink, unplug and plug the antenna cable directly into your receiver, recorder, or television.

 Step 3: Allow for some cooling time for any overheated devices.